redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 }
 ```

+`deleteComment` will be given a single argument, the ID of the comment to delete, and it's required.
+A common pattern is to return the record that was just deleted in case you wanted to notify the user or some other system about the details of the thing that was just removed, so we'll do that here as well.
+But, you could just as well return `null`.

 ### Testing the Service

 Let's make sure our service functionality is working and continues to work as we modify our app.